What Is a Hold Harmless Agreement?

 Enforcing an Agreement

 Having a hold harmless agreement will protect you from a lawsuit in many instances, but there are some exceptions.
-Some states will not honor these agreements if they are too vague or too broad.
+Some states will not honor these agreements if they're too vague or too broad.

 Some states prohibit the use of hold harmless agreements in the construction industry so it's important to check the laws in the state where you are operating.

 It might also be difficult to enforce a hold harmless agreement that is considered unfair.
-Suppose a property does not meet fire codes and a fire on the premises damages the property of the renter.
-The property owner may still be liable for those damages because it is unfair to expect the renter to be responsible for maintaining the building to code.
+Suppose a property doesn't meet fire codes and a fire on the premises damages the property of the renter.
+The property owner might still be liable for those damages because it's unfair to expect the renter to be responsible for maintaining the building to code.

 You might also run into difficulty enforcing an agreement if the signer was forced or pressured into signing it.

-Finally, a hold harmless agreement may not protect you from paying damages if the signer of the agreement goes bankrupt.
-Suppose you are a general contractor with a hold harmless agreement with a subcontractor, and the subcontractor is sued by the homeowner.
+Finally, a hold harmless agreement might not protect you from paying damages if the signer of the agreement goes bankrupt.
+Suppose you're a general contractor with a hold harmless agreement with a subcontractor, and the subcontractor is sued by the homeowner.
 If the subcontractor files for bankruptcy and is unable to pay, the homeowner might be able to come after you for the damages.
 Liability insurance can offer added protection in situations like this.

 Get Professional Help